CalvinChan1/TicTacToe/README.md

 </script>
 ```

-The starting tag loads snowplow.js.
-We have a local copy of sp.js within `loyalty/assets/js/lib` that you should reference (`{{ ASSET_URL }}` in the tag), rather than the `"//d1fc8wv8zag5ca.cloudfront.net/2.7.0/sp.js"` version hosted by Snowplow.
+This starting tag loads snowplow.js.

+We have a local copy of sp.js within `loyalty/assets/js/lib` that you should reference (`{{ ASSET_URL }}` in the tag), rather than the hosted by Snowplow.

 `window.snowplow()` is the core function you'll be calling to track events and to start a new tracker.